ipbc-dev/bittube-miner/doc/compile.md

 By default the miner will be build with all dependencies.
 Each optional dependency can be disabled (this will reduce the miner features).

-There are two easy ways to set variables for `cmake` to configure *ipbc-miner*
+There are two easy ways to set variables for `cmake` to configure *bittube-miner*
 - use the ncurses GUI
   - `ccmake ..`
   - edit your options